aws-samples/serverless-patterns/sfn-lambda-dynamodb/README.md

-# AWS Service 1 to AWS Service 2
+# Create a Step Functions workflow that invokes Lambda and DynamoDB

 This pattern passes event data from a State Machine to a DynamoDB table after the data is processed by a Lambda function.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-lambda-ddb

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.